 The Group regards the importance of honesty, integrity and fair play.
 It must always be obeyed by all directors and employee of the Group.
-We strictly comply with the Criminal Law of the PRC (《中華人民共和國刑法》) and the Anti-unfair Competition Law of the PRC (《中華人民共和國反不正當競爭法》)".
+We strictly comply with the Criminal Law of the PRC (《中華人民共和國刑法》) and the Anti-unfair Competition Law of the PRC (《中華人民共和國反不正當競爭法》).

-To ensure the Company is operating ethically in our daily business activities, an anonymous whistle-blowing system is in place to encourage reporting of misconduct through email or other forms of communication channels in case of any suspected illegal cases.
+In order to uphold ethical practices in our daily business operations, the Company has implemented an anonymous whistle-blowing system.
+This system provides a platform for individuals to report any suspected illegal activities or misconduct through various communication channels, including email and other anonymous reporting methods.
+The purpose of this system is to encourage transparency and accountability, ensuring that any potential wrongdoing is promptly identified and addressed to maintain the Company's commitment to ethical conduct.
 Upon encounter of any suspicious activities, a throughout investigation process would be conducted.
 We would ensure all details are kept confidential, and follow-up actions with relevant departments will be made promptly.
 For more serious cases, termination, appropriate punishment, or legal actions may be undertaken.
 During the Year, there was no legal case regarding corrupt practices brought against the Group or its employees.

-To motive our employee's self-learning and create a learning-oriented corporate culture, the Company organizes the Code of Conduct (廉潔自律公約) and anti-corruption training material distributes to the employees by uploading in our Feiyu online platform.
+To motive our employee's self-learning and create a learning-oriented corporate culture, the Company organizes the Code of Conduct (康潔自律公約) and anti-corruption training material and distributes to the employees by uploading in our Feiyu online platform.
 This minimizes the limitation on training venue and provides a convenient and efficient way of learning to our employee.
 Our Code of Conduct has clearly stated anti-corruption policies and procedures to prevent incidents of bribery, corruption, or unethical activities.
 No staff shall accept advantages, gifts, or entertainment from our business partners, including suppliers and contractors.
 Our legal department has also organised compliance training for our directors and employees to raise their awareness of the risks of corruption from time to time.
 Our anti-corruption training has covered a variety of topics, including Introduction to the Group's Anti-corruption Policy, the Insider Trading, the Regulations on Prohibiting Infringement of Commercial Secrets, etc.

-2022 Compliance Training
+2023 Compliance Training